vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ```

 ## Using Quota
-### Quota set
+### Enforce Quota

-The resource name of our device plugin is **bitfusion.io/gpu**, so use the following command to set the quota; When the quota value is set to 100, the GPU is forced to use a maximum of 1 GPU.
+The resource name of our device plugin is **bitfusion.io/gpu**, so use the following command to make the enforce quota; Enforce quota value of 100 means the maximum use of 100% of one GPU.
 Also, since our project only controls the management of **requests.bitfusion.io/gpu**, quota limits can only be set in Requests

 Use the following command to create the quota